marksherriff/uvacs-advising/bscs.md

 Choose one of the following:

 * [CS 1110 - Introduction to Programming]({{ baseurl }}/courses.html#cs-1110-introduction-to-programming) (Credits: 3) - A general introduction course, including a lecture and lab.
 Appropriate for all students, whether they have programming background or not.
-* [CS 1111 - Introduction to Programming]({{ baseurl }}/courses.html#cs-1111-introduction-to-programming) (Credits: 3) - An introduction course for students who have some programming experience but not enough to place out of the course or who wish to review the material.
+* [CS 1111 - Introduction to Programming]({{ baseurl }}/courses.html#cs-1111-introduction-to-programming) (Credits: 3) - An introduction course for students who have some programming experience but not enough to place-out of the course or who wish to review the material.
 Proof of programming experience may be required.
 * [CS 1112 - Introduction to Programming]({{ baseurl }}/courses.html#cs-1112-introduction-to-programming) (Credits: 3) - An introduction course only for students with no programming experience.
 Lecture and lab are combined.
 * [CS 1113 - Introduction to Programming]({{ baseurl }}/courses.html#cs-1113-introduction-to-programming) (Credits: 3) - A special topics introduction course that is offered occasionally.
 Check the specific course offering for more information.